d4videvans/l2-info/docs/getting-started.md

 # Getting started

-This is the practical guide for trying `l2-info` **before it is available in the official OpenWrt feeds**.
+This is the practical guide for trying `l2-info` **as it is not available in the official OpenWrt feeds**.

-The test install copies the same backend and LuCI files that the future packages will contain, but it bypasses the package manager.
+The test install copies the same backend and LuCI files that potential future packages will contain, but it bypasses the package manager.
 It is intended for evaluation and hardware testing, not as the permanent distribution mechanism.

 ## Before you start